-For summer 2021 in Tavistock Place, she has created a new temporary installation that plays with plane and perspective, existing somewhere between 2D and 3D in the manner of a trompe-l’œil.
-The free-standing sculptural work measures approximately 6m long by 2.5m wide and 2m high.
-It will be fabricated in London and hand painted in Walala’s Shoreditch studio with long standing collaborator and technician Simon Sawyer, before being transported to and assembled in Plymouth.
+For summer 2021 in Tavistock Place, she created a temporary installation that played with plane and perspective, existing somewhere between 2D and 3D in the manner of a trompe-l’œil.
+The free-standing sculptural work measured approximately 6m long by 2.5m wide and 2m high.
+It was fabricated in London and hand painted in Walala’s Shoreditch studio with long standing collaborator and technician Simon Sawyer, before being transported to and assembled in Plymouth.

-Made from marine plywood, ‘Putting Things In Perspective’ features contrasting forms, vivid colours, soft lines and organic patterns and 20th-century references to artists Fernand Léger, Roy Lichtenstein and Jean Dubuffet.
+Made from marine plywood, ‘Putting Things In Perspective’ featured contrasting forms, vivid colours, soft lines and organic patterns and 20th-century references to artists Fernand Léger, Roy Lichtenstein and Jean Dubuffet.

-Devised through a process of collage, it also represents an evolution in Walala’s thinking and approach.
-The signature symmetries and geometrics of her past work have acquired a softer edge and a more nuanced colour palette while her long-standing concern with colour and public space continues.
+Devised through a process of collage, it also represented an evolution in Walala’s thinking and approach.
+The signature symmetries and geometrics of her past work acquired a softer edge and a more nuanced colour palette while her long-standing concern with colour and public space continues.

-'Putting Things In Perspective' by Camille Walala is curated by Alter-Projects.
+'Putting Things In Perspective' by Camille Walala was curated by Alter-Projects.